SirCabby/rof2ClientPlus/PORTING_NOTES.md

 - `CRenderInterface::SetRenderCallback` (pRender=`*(void**)0x15D46A4`, vtable **index 50**/+0xC8) is
-  registered as a **frame marker only** — disasm proved it fires at `0x10097733` inside `CRender::RenderScene` (0x10097420, vtable +0xa8) **BEFORE the world raster** (world/actor draws +
+  registered as a **frame marker only** — disasm proved it fires at `0x10097733` inside `CRender::RenderScene` (0x10097420, vtable +0xa8) **BEFORE the world raster** (world/actor draws + particles follow it).
+Drawing there = world overdraws the text (invisible with z-write off) or z-fails behind the billboards' depth (fog-colored glyph blobs with z-write on).
 - The actual draw is a **detour on `C2DPrimitiveManager::Render`** (EQGraphicsDX9.dll RVA 0xAE370,
   `__thiscall`, 2 dword args, ret 8; instance global 0x101B88B8; called twice per scene @0x10097817
   and @0x100978bb).
 On the FIRST call of a marked frame (flag from the render callback) the plates